openshift/enhancements/enhancements/monitoring/crd-based-cmo.md

 ## Summary

-* Currently, the monitoring stack is configured using a configmap.
+* Currently, the monitoring stack is configured using a configmaps.
 In OpenShift though the best practice is to configure operators using custom resources.

 ## Motivation